Follow-up group

 The following guidelines apply to doctoral students whose doctoral study right begins on or after August 1, 2026, and, starting August 1, 2026, also to doctoral students whose doctoral study right began on or before January 1, 2026, if there are changes to the members of their follow-up group.
 These guidelines are based on Degree Regulations 36§ and the Vice Rector’s decision on the operating principles of the University of Jyväskylä Graduate School (March 27, 2026).

-A doctoral candidate must have a follow-up group appointed by the dean.
-The dean appoints the members of the follow-up group when granting the doctoral study right.
-During the doctoral studies, new members may be appointed to the follow-up group or existing members may be replaced as necessary, in which case the specialisation representative submits a proposal regarding the members of the follow-up group to the dean.
+Each student pursuing a doctoral degree shall have a follow-up group appointed by the dean.
+The members of the follow-up group are appointed by the dean when granting the right to pursue doctoral studies.
+During doctoral studies, new members can be appointed to the group or existing members can be replaced if necessary, in which case the specialisation representative submits a proposal on the members of the follow-up group to the dean.

 - One to three members are appointed to the follow-up group.